Introduction

 properties.
 This can be specified via the ensemble_type

-parameters via linear combinations of the four base learners with linear
+parameters via linear combinations of the three base learners with

-coefficients that are constrained to be non-negative and sum to one.
+linear coefficients that are constrained to be non-negative and sum to

 # Estimate the local average treatment effect using short-stacking with base